betsee/betse/README.rst

 #.
 Install Git_.
 #.
 Install the **Python 3.x** (e.g., 3.5) variant of Anaconda_. :sup:`Do not
-   install the Python 2.7 variant of Anaconda_.
+   install the Python 2.7 variant of Anaconda.
 BETSE requires Python 3.x.`
 #.
 Run the following commands from within a command-line terminal:

    #.
 Download the live version of BETSE.